 Unless otherwise noted, all photos and images for posts on this blog come from Fotolia.com, to which my employer has a subscription.
 We have full rights to use any image we’ve purchased.
 All images used here at Science on Religion have been purchased through that subscription.

-Nicholas C. DiDonato completed a Ph.D. student in religion and science at Boston University and holds an M.Div. from Princeton Theological Seminary.
-Currently, Nick teaches at West Chester University in Pennsylvania.
+Nicholas C. DiDonato completed a Ph.D. in religion and science at Boston University and holds an M.Div. from Princeton Theological Seminary.
+Currently, Nick teaches in Pennsylvania.

 Derek Michaud earned a Ph.D. in religious studies from Boston University.
 His dissertation research revolved around the intersection of early modern science, philosophy, and theology in the 17th century Cambridge Platonist John Smith’s doctrine of the spiritual senses.
 More information about Derek is available here.

-Joel Daniels is an Episcopal priest at Saint Thomas Church in New York City.
+Joel Daniels is the rector of Nevil Memorial Church of St. George in Ardmore, Pennsylvania .
 In 2015, he completed a PhD in Science and Religion at Boston University.
 Joel edits the IBCSR Research Review, an annotated monthly report on new research in science and religion.
 You can learn more about Joel here.

-Jonathan Morgan is a PhD student in psychology and religion at Boston University.
+Jonathan Morgan earned his PhD in psychology and religion at Boston University.
 He’s particularly interested in understanding spirituality and its relationship to mental health, including self-regulation.
 Read more of Jonathan’s writing here.